 What is Burn-to-Redeem?

 Burn-to-redeem involves a collector burning (i.e. sacrificing) an existing NFT (a "burn token") from their wallet in order to redeem a new NFT (the "redeem token") from a creator.
-This is an alternative way to receive a creator's new NFT rather than simply paying ETH for it.
+This is an alternative way to receive a creator's new NFT rather than simply paying ETH.

 Why do Burn-to-Redeem?